serpedious/automatic-trading-system/README.md

 ### when you access postgres in prod via ec2
 psql -h {rds-endpoint} -U {username} {dbname}

+### when you access postgres in prod via ec2
+example-user
+email: guest@gmail.com
+password: password

 ### activate aws resource when you deploy
 - CloudFront
 - RDS